Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: Solution Approach

-where $M_i$ represents the number of subchannels allocated to client device $i$, ${p_{i,\xi }}$ denotes the transmit PSD on the $\xi$-th subchannel for client device $i$, and ${B_{i,\xi }}$ is the bandwidth of $\xi$-th subchannel for client device $i$.
+where $M_i$ represents the number of subchannels allocated to edge device $i$, ${p_{i,\xi }}$ denotes the transmit PSD on the $\xi$-th subchannel for edge device $i$, and ${B_{i,\xi }}$ is the bandwidth of $\xi$-th subchannel for edge device $i$.

 Problem~\eqref{sub2} is a mixed-integer nonlinear programming.
 The challenges in addressing this problem stem primarily from the nonconvexity of the objective function.
 In order to linearize the objective function, we introduce the auxiliary variables ${T_1}$ and ${T_2}$ that satisfy ${T_1} \ge \mathop {\max }\limits_i \left\{ {\;T_i^F + T_i^U} \right\}$ and ${T_2} \ge \mathop {\max }\limits_i \left\{ {T_i^D + T_i^B} \right\}$, respectively.
 The problem~\eqref{sub2} can be converted into